bangank36/spriral-learning/today-i-learn.md

 ## 20-May-2023
 - Can not find github version on jsdelivr, using commit hash instead, make it `https://cdn.jsdelivr.net/gh/{user}/{repo}@f7b7d6330709addbc70997ca73ca6aee65d8cbc6/src/highlight-block/index.js`, stop at `/src` print the folder structure
 - More info https://github.com/jsdelivr/jsdelivr/issues/18081

+## 24-May-2023
+- `gfm` may stands for Github Flavored Markdown in some document